People and culture

 Race and ethnicity

-Our Inclusion & Diversity Policy reinforces that we are committed to “improving the diversity mix of our workforce to reflect the communities in which we operate.
+Our Culture and Inclusion Policy reinforces that we are committed to improving the diversity mix of our workforce to reflect the communities in which we operate.
 We recognise the different social and legislative frameworks in our different global locations and apply our inclusion and diversity and people management practices in accordance with this.
-Woodside is committed to providing equal employment opportunities and ensuring people management practices prevent or stop any form of discrimination.”
+Woodside is committed to providing equal employment opportunities and ensuring people management practices prevent or stop any form of discrimination.

-The racial equity component of our inclusion and diversity commitments is aimed at ensuring we continue to work towards equal access to opportunities across our organisation given the historical barriers in our communities and as Woodside does not currently have proportional racial and ethnic representation at all levels.
+The racial equity component of our inclusion and diversity commitments is aimed at ensuring we support equal access to opportunities across our organisation given the known historical barriers in our communities.

 Enabling all abilities